24 Oct HURISTO: Human Rights Storytelling

 24 Oct, 2017

 In October 2017 the HURISTO project was launched in Brussels.
 The project was coordinated by Maks and has been implemented in Italy, Spain and Belgium.

 The purpose of the year-long project was to develop a methodology for awareness raising and advocacy about the European human rights charter as a part of global citizenship education with low skilled adult learners (refugees and migrants living in the city and natives living in rural places).

-Two main documents have been produced: the Project Methodology based on the digital storytelling technique and the Photolanguage set for students and for educators which contains a 30 flashcards created as a tool to start up conversations about Human rights during the training and identify situations in which these rights may be at risk.
+Two main documents have been produced: the The HURISTO Manual based on the digital storytelling technique and the Photolanguage set fpr students and for educators which contains a 30 cards created as a tool to start up conversations about Human rights during the training and identify situations in which these rights may be at risk.

 Project partners have participated in a 5-days Train the Trainers in Turin in February 2018 where tutors coming from the different project countries have been trained on the Digital Storytelling methodology in order to be able to deliver the workshops to the target group.
 They then empowered low skilled adult learners to produce digital stories illustrating the different topics of the charter.

 As part of the project, four webinars about human rights and storytelling with low skilled adults have been produced and delivered.
 Each of the four webinars has placed a focus on a specific aspect of digital storytelling:

 - Digital Storytelling as a boost to adult education: the first webinar was an introduction to digital storytelling.

 - Working with human rights and Global Citizenship with low skilled adults: the second webinar focused on the need of Global Citizenship in adult education.
 Some examples of the use of the photo language set, developed in the context of the project, were given;